 You might love these upgrades too:

 Yup, there is USB type C on Raspberry Pi 4 Model B, but it is meant for power input.
-Conventionally, all Raspberry Pi boards use USB micro B jack as power input port.
-As the power requirement of Raspberry Pi increases in new model, USB micro B is not suitable to deliver high current power to the board.
-So is kind of natural for this computer to upgrade the power port to USB type C. The USB type C port on Raspberry Pi 4 B can only supports 5V and not other power mode.
-Do get yourself the official power adapter for Raspberry Pi 4 from here, 15W, 5V/3A, 1.5 meter cable length.
+Conventionally, all Raspberry Pi boards use USB micro B jack as a power input port.
+But as the power requirement of Raspberry Pi increases in the new model, USB micro B is not suitable to deliver high current power to the board.
+So is kind of natural for this computer to upgrade the power port to USB type C. The USB type C port can only support 5V and not other power mode.
+Do get yourself the official power adapter for Raspberry Pi 4 from here, 15W, 5V/3A, 1.5-meter cable length.